SteveBenner/web-helpers/slim-templates/README.md

 I use Slim exclusively for HTML development, and I build most of my websites using [Middleman](http://middlemanapp.com/).
 The `middleman` subdirectory contains templates dedicated exclusively for use within this framework (although they are not necessarily incompatible with others).

 ## HTML5 Boilerplate
-I've crafted three different kinds of Slim template based on the `index.html` file used in [HTML5 Boilerplate][4]:
+I've crafted three different kinds of Slim template based on the `index.html` file used in [HTML5 Boilerplate][]:

 - #### Perfect replica of `index.html`